tillgrallert/p3601db9e/to-do.md

 ## done

+- add references to the dataset
+- change structure:
+    + move vignettes to the front of the "food riots" sections
+- ask Yvonne if and how to reference maps: probably not
+    + add references to the maps
 - mention Gelvin in the context of models for and of society
 - footnote on "politics of notables". probably from thesis.
 - introduction